-Crawlability and indexability are two SEO ranking factors that tend to fly under the radar.
-However, in order for you to receive traffic from the search engines, Google’s bots need to be able to crawl and index your website properly.
+Crawlability and indexability are SEO ranking factors that tend to fly under the radar.
+However, for you to receive traffic from the search engines, Google’s bots need to be able to crawl and index your website properly.
 Enhancing your website’s crawlability is easy if you know how to do it right.
 Here are our top five tips!

 Let’s start with a little background.

-Crawlability is the term for the ease at which Google can crawl the content of your website, from your links to content pages.
-Google’s bots (also known as ‘spiders’ or ‘crawlers’) scan a given website and collect data by jumping through links and by identifying images, keywords, external links, and other features.
+Crawlability is the ease at which Google can crawl the content of your website, from your links to content pages.
+Google’s bots (also known as ‘spiders’ or ‘crawlers’) scan a given website and collect data by jumping through links and identifying images, keywords, external links, and other features.
 A website’s crawlability is heavily based on how the structure and technical condition of the website fares.

-The term ‘indexability’ refers to when Google uses the data collected to evaluate certain keywords.
+‘indexability’ refers to when Google uses the data collected to evaluate certain keywords.
 Google will then add each categorized page to its index.
 There are certain aspects of a website that could disrupt Google’s ability to crawl your website, which would, in turn, prevent it from indexing your website.
 This could be anything from a faulty website design or broken links.